Lions QB Stafford sits out workout as wife has brain tumor

 “Him and Kelly are extremely tough people and this is something that is bigger than football,” Glasgow said.

-Stafford, who has been at the team’s training facility this offseason, was drafted by Detroit No. 1 overall in the 2009 draft and he has spent his entire career with the franchise.
+Stafford, who has been at the team’s training facility this offseason, was drafted by Detroit No. 1 overall in 2009.
+He has spent his entire career with the franchise.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL